dkalashnik/stacklight-pytest/README.rst

 Run tests
 =========
-To view initial tests in test_alerts.py just type `pytest`.
+To view initial tests in test_alerts.py just type 'pytest'.
 They are using default settings from deployment.
 Later it is going to be configured.